themuffinator/oblivion-reverse/docs/spawn_manifest_report.md

 wrappers and does not follow helper functions such as `Actor_SpawnOblivion`.
 (See `docs/manifests/spawn_manifest_comparison.json` under
 `spawnflag_mismatches` for the exact bit sets.)

+`func_water` now mirrors the HLIL behaviour: it only respects `START_OPEN` without injecting additional spawnflag toggles, although the HLIL manifest still omits the entry and flags it as missing.
+Manual review of `sub_20007d20`/`sub_20007fa0` shows the water brush only checks bit 0 and stores the class name without mutating `spawnflags`. 【F:references/HLIL/quake2/gamex86.dll_hlil.txt†L6074-L6117】

 These gaps need manual review—the extractor only records literal bitmasks so any macro or logic change should be double-checked before porting behaviour.